-Patrick O’Neil is the author of the memoir: GUN, NEEDLE, SPOON (Dzanc Books), and an excerpted in part French translation titled: HOLD-UP (13e Note Editions).
-His writing has appeared in numerous publications including: Juxtapoz, Salon, The Weeklings, After Party Magazine, The Nervous Breakdown, and Razorcake.
+Patrick O’Neil is the author of the memoir: GUN, NEEDLE, SPOON (Dzanc Books, 2015), and another version in France under the title HOLD-UP (13e Note Editions, 2013).
+His writing has appeared in numerous publications including: Juxtapoz, Salon, The Weeklings, The Fix, After Party Magazine, The Nervous Breakdown, and Razorcake.

 Patrick is a contributing editor for Sensitive Skin Magazine, a Pushcart nominee, a two time nominee for Best Of The Net, and a PEN Center USA Professional and former Mentor.
 Along with Ashley Perez, he is the Coordinator for the Why There Are Words, Los Angeles reading series in DTLA.